nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 # Known Issues

 The following issues have been identified in the current HBCD data release. **We are actively working to address them and expect most fixes to be implemented in Release 2.0 unless otherwise noted.** This page will be updated as new issues are discovered.
 If you have questions or would like to report an issue, please submit a ticket through the [Lasso Help Center](https://nbdc.lassoinformatics.com/issue-tracker).

-## General

-### Instruction Metadata — READ CAREFULLY (*Expected Fix: TBD*)
+## Instruction Metadata — Read Carefully

-Instruction text in the form's metadata is extracted programmatically from the most recent instruction field in the REDCap Data Dictionary for each form, based on field order. **As a result:**
+Instruction text in each form’s metadata is automatically extracted from the most recent `instruction` field in the REDCap Data Dictionary (based on field order).
+Because this process is automated, it may produce the following issues:

-*   If an instruction spans multiple fields, only the **last portion** will be captured.
+ - If an instruction spans multiple fields, only the **last portion** will be captured.
-*   Some fields may display text intended for a **previous section**.
+ - Some fields may display text intended for a **previous section**

-Manual curation of instruction metadata is planned for future releases.
-For the most accurate information, always refer to the original form.
+Manual review and correction of instruction metadata are planned for a future release (**expected fix date TBD**).
+For the most accurate and complete information, please refer to the original form.

 ## HBCD Study Data